 One of Rita’s other popular classes started as a garden sculpture workshop.
 It eventually morphed into a means to help people process their grief.
 Watching her students use fabrics to create figures, she was struck with an idea to use t-shirts of someone they lost.

 “I thought, what if that t-shirt belonged to someone?
 I’m having the goosebumps already because I’ve had such amazing classes with that.

 “I said: ‘So somebody has passed on, bring their garment and we’ll use it in a sculpture.’
 You build this figure as a sculpture—so I called them garden spirits.
 Their spirit is in this sculpture that you just made.
 That fabric is right there now.”

 Watching her react to her own story is a much-needed reminder of all the good in the world.
 It’s remarkable what a difference one person with empathy and compassion can make in the lives of others.

 “The people that have passed on, that’s always incredible to see that.
 You know, they carry everything home like ‘I’ve got him again’ or ‘I got her again.’
 It’s a really amazing workshop.
 The most beautiful thing you can do, to give art therapy and they don’t know it’s art therapy.
 It’s just…How amazing is that?”

 Concerts and Open Mic Nights For Everyone

-Which is fine by the Wildschuts.
-Turns out they love guests as much as I love being one.
-Once Rita decided to build the studio (out of compressed hay bails), she turned the family home into a B and B.
+And that’s fine by the Wildschuts.
+As it turns out, they love having guests as much as I love being one.
+Once Rita decided to build the studio (out of compressed hay bales), she turned the family home into a B and B.